DATAGerry/DataGerry/docs/source/getting_started/cloud_vs_on_premises.rst

         - Automatic updates: Always use the latest features and security patches.
         - Regular backups: Your data is automatically backed up to ensure reliability and recovery.
         - Multi-tenancy support: Manage multiple projects or clients under one subscription.
-        - Scalability: Easily scale your usage as your business grows without managing servers.
+        - Scalability: Easily scale your usage as your business grows without managing servers
+        - High availability: Built on a resilient cloud infrastructure to minimize downtime and ensure reliable access.
+        - Uptime SLA: Guaranteed system availability through a defined uptime SLA (typically 99.9% or higher).

 |

-- **On Premise Version**
+- **On-Premises Version**
     The open-source version is available as a repository that you can install and host on your own infrastructure, giving you full control over your environment.